restlet/restlet-tutorial/modules/org.restlet.tutorial.webapi/README.md

 It should return the ```Version: 1.0.0 running``` text in the HTTP response body.

-> For the following examples, Basic Authentication is required
+For the following examples, Basic Authentication is required.

 ### Create a company